mohitraipr/test_kotty_track/README.md

   punching_id VARCHAR(20) NOT NULL,
   name VARCHAR(100) NOT NULL,
   work_date DATE NOT NULL,
-  punch_in TIME NOT NULL,
+  punch_in TIME NULL,
-  punch_out TIME NOT NULL,
+  punch_out TIME NULL,
-  hours_worked DECIMAL(5,2) NOT NULL,
+  hours_worked DECIMAL(5,2) NOT NULL DEFAULT 0,
-  UNIQUE KEY uniq_punch_date (punching_id, work_date)
+  status ENUM('present','absent') NOT NULL DEFAULT 'present', UNIQUE KEY uniq_punch_date (punching_id, work_date)
 );
 ```

 `hours_worked` stores the time difference between `punch_in` and `punch_out` in hours.
+Days with no punches are stored with `status = 'absent'` and zero hours.
 Uploading the same punching ID and date again updates the record.